Showing posts with label Allersberg. Show all posts

 Weißenburg

 Adolf-Hitler-Platz and today, renamed marktplatz.
-Birthplace of Gustav Ritter von Kahr who, as commisar of Bavaria helped turn post World War I Bavaria into Germany's centre of radical-nationalism, was then instrumental in the collapse and suppression of Adolf Hitler's Beer Hall Putsch in 1923.
+In the first phase of the Franco-Prussian War, the allied German armies defeated parts of the French forces on August 4, 1870 here.
+Birthplace of Gustav Ritter von Kahr who, as commissar of Bavaria helped turn post World War I Bavaria into Germany's centre of radical-nationalism, was then instrumental in the collapse and suppression of Adolf Hitler's Beer Hall Putsch in 1923.
 In revenge for the latter, he was murdered later in the 1934 Night of the Long Knives.
 On Sunday July 19, 1931 the Nazis held a large rally here in this medæival town, at which Hitler spoke in three mass meetings.
 It was initially planned that Hitler would speak following an open-air performance of Schiller's Wilhelm Tell in Weißenburger's Bergwaldtheater.
 However, in a letter dated July 15 the mayor, Hermann Fitz, informed Hitler that such an address would not be allowed and attached a copy of a note from City Commissioner Baer which would only approved the planned rallies could be held in the hall of the Evangelical Club House, in the Wildbad Hall and in the Goppel hall, whilst with reference to the order of the Bavarian Ministry of the Interior from July 1 all other planned outdoor events were banned.
-Hitler, contrary to his stated promise, did not arrive until 15.00 and spoke in all three fully occupied halls, initially for ninety minutes, and then 45 minutes each.
+Hitler, contrary to his stated promise, didn't arrive until 15.00 and spoke in all three fully occupied halls, initially for ninety minutes, and then 45 minutes each.
 The Völkische Beobachter claimed that an audience of over 2,500 people had attended.
 In addition to Hitler, other prominent Nazis spoke including Gauleiters Julius Streicher and Adolf Wagner.

 In his speeches Hitler compared the Young Plan with the so-called Hoover Plan and declared that in world history political debts would only be erased by one's own efforts.
 So far according to Hitler, no people had eliminated their political enslavement through work.
 To fathom the causes of the extraordinarily difficult situation would go beyond the horizon of party politicians.
 The current economic crisis was a world crisis in which almost all white peoples were gripped by the same plague of internal decomposition, and he declared that the question of the day was whether, given the continuation of the present development fifty years from now, the German people would still exist.
 The Nazis had set themselves the goal of eliminating the internal disintegration of the people that the bourgeois parties and Marxism intended.
 As he declared, "[w]e would have to become one people again, then the indestructible life force of our people will ultimately prevail."

 The war itself ended in Weissenburg with the invasion of American troops on the morning of April 23, 1945.
 They entered a deserted town- party officials, mayor Hetzner and district leader Gerstner had already fled and so Weißenburg was handed over by city treasurer Georg Schuster.
 The war had left 589 people dead and missing among its residents.
 The American military government initially removed anyone even marginally suspected of Nazi ties and put new people in their place - often regardless of their qualifications and suitability.
 The Weißenburg military governor Bailey convened a meeting of Weißenburg citizens in the "Wittelsbacher Hof" on May 6, 1945 in order to have them propose a provisional mayor and a district administrator by election.
 Drug store owner Friedrich Traber was elected and duly appointed by Bailey as mayor of the city.
 An "advisory committee" to provide support (without further powers) was also appointed by the military government at the suggestion of the mayor on July 12, 1945; the first joint meeting took place on August 3, 1945.
 Tremendous tasks awaited the new administration.
-First there was the repair of the war damage in the city.
-During an air raid on February 23, 1945, which was mainly aimed at Ellingen, a US Air Force bomber dropped several cluster bombs over Weißenburg.
-The area between the Am Hof square and the hospital complex was hit, and 21 people died in the rubble.
+First there was the repair of the war damage in the city, especially from the air raid of February 23, 1945.
 When the last German soldiers withdrew, just minutes before the Americans arrived, they blew up the station bridge to Gunzenhausener Strasse.
 First, a wooden bridge was provisionally built, which was later replaced by a steel structure.
+The masses of refugees and displaced persons who were partially present in free flows, partly organised through the Wülzburg refugee camp, seem to gigantic.
+Within a few years, the population rose from just under 9,000 in 1939 to over 14,000 by 1950.
+Quickly assembled wooden barracks, which still existed in the sixties, served as emergency shelters.
+The municipal housing office tracked down every small space and covered it with home seekers.Within a few months, the city administration had some control to some extent.
+The relationship with the military government, which at first had still blocked much rather restrictively, also improved, more and more competences were transferred back to the German authorities.

 In the Weißenburg pogrom trial held after the war, the largest pogrom process in the American zone of occupation to date, those responsible for the Kristallnacht violence against the Jewish population in the town of Treuchtlingen took place from 1946 to 1947.
 During it a total of 57 people were put on trial, including eight women and several children.
 Eleven defendants were acquitted and 46 people were sentenced to four years in prison.
 Michael Gerstner had protested his innocence, but was incriminated by the standard leader of the SA Georg Sauber and the ϟϟ-Obersturmbannführer Wilhelm Dorner and found to be one of the main people responsible.